ryrob30/mobile-services.en/help/ios/configuration/app-transport-security.md

 This information helps you work with App Transport Security (ATS), which is a new set of security requirements for iOS 9.

-Starting with iOS 9, Apple introduced [App Transport Security](https://developer.apple.com/library/prerelease/ios/technotes/App-Transport-Security-Technote/), a set of requirements that conforms to best practices for secure connections.
-For the Adobe Mobile SDK version 4.7 or later to work seamlessly with ATS, use the enable SSL option in the [!DNL Manage App Settings] page.
+Starting with iOS 9, Apple introduced App Transport Security,  [App Transport Security], a set of requirements that conforms to best practices for secure connections.
+For more information, see *NSAppTransportSecurity* in [Information Property List Key Reference](https://developer.apple.com/library/prerelease/ios/technotes/App-Transport-Security-Technote/).

+For the Adobe Mobile SDK version 4.7 or later to work seamlessly with ATS, use the enable SSL option in the Manage App Settings page.
 For more information, see [Manage App Settings](/help/using/c-manage-app-settings/c-manage-app-settings.md) or [ADBMobile JSON Config](/help/ios/configuration/json-config/json-config.md).

-In [!DNL Adobe Mobile Services], by selecting the **[!UICONTROL Use HTTPS]** option in the [!DNL Manage App Settings] page, all hits from [!DNL Analytics], [!DNL Audience Manager], [!DNL Target], and [!DNL Experience Cloud ID services] are sent via HTTPS.
+In Adobe Mobile Services, by selecting the **[!UICONTROL Use HTTPS]** option in the Manage App Settings page, all hits from Analytics, Audience Manager, Target, and Experience Cloud ID services are sent via HTTPS.

 As an alternative, you can also choose to whitelist service the following servers: